THE HIDDEN HAND OF GOD

 of thought, I concluded this was either

-a freak coincidence or an extraordinary
+time or it was an extraordinary

-Supernatural Event.
 So which one was

 it?